codetit4n/personal-website/content/notes/computer-systems/amdahls.md

 ---
-date: 2024-06-05
+date: 2024-06-08
-title: "Notes Template"
+title: "Amdahl's Law"
 showDate: true
 showDateOnlyInArticle: true
+showHero: true
 showWordCount: false
 showReadingTime: false
-showHero: true
+layoutBackgroundHeaderSpace: false
 ---

 This is a template for creating notes.
 You can use this template to create notes on various topics.
-Will be removing this section in the future.
+Will be removing this